 Places to Visit in Israel: Masada

 The ancient fortress of Masada is situated in the Negev Desert overlooking the Dead Sea, and it remains as a symbol of freedom and courage in Jewish history.

 Learn about how Herod the Great built his extravagant palace on this towering plateau and used it later as a fortress for the last remaining Jews in Israel.
-They chose to die free rather than to live as slaves to the Romans.
-The story is fascinating, AND the views are stunning.
+They chose to die free rather than live as slaves to the Romans.
+The story is fascinating, and the views are stunning.